GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex13_presentation.md

 bin_5_coords$end = bin_5_coords$end - 1200000
 ```

-We now parse these data.frames into the *dna_seq* data class, which is defined by the `genoPlotR` library.
+We now parse these data.frames into the *dna_seg* data class, which is defined by the `genoPlotR` library.

 ```R
 bin_4_ds = dna_seg(bin_4_coords)